 Crystalline silica is an important industrial material found abundantly in the earth’s crust.
 It is a mineral that occurs in several forms.
 Quartz, the most common form, is a component of sand, stone, rock, concrete, brick, block, and mortar.
 Many of these materials are used every day across a wide variety of industrial settings, including construction, mining, manufacturing, maritime, and agriculture.

 Occupational exposure to crystalline silica often occurs as part of common workplace operations involving cutting, sawing, drilling, and crushing of concrete, brick, block, rock, and stone products (such as in construction work).
 Operations using sand products (such as glass manufacturing, foundries, and sandblasting) can result in worker inhalation of small (respirable) crystalline silica particles from the air.
 These types of exposures can lead to the development of disabling and sometimes fatal lung diseases, including silicosis and lung cancer.

 Dust Containment Solutions for Geological Sample Preparation

 Sentry Air Systems designs and manufactures a variety of standard and custom ductless fume hoods and ducted exhaust hoods ideal for dust and particle containment.

 By placing a benchtop rock sample preparation machine inside one of our hoods, operators are able to let the machine run, swap out samples and clean the machine all within a ventilated enclosure.

-Our ductless fume hoods come equipped with mounted air cleaners that use high quality HEPA filtration.
-Negative pressure pulls contaminated air from within the hood into the filter chamber where dust is captured and filtered.
+Our ductless fume hoods come equipped with mounted air cleaners that use high-quality HEPA filtration.
+The negative pressure pulls contaminated air from within the hood into the filter chamber where dust is captured and filtered.

 Our exhaust hoods duct into your building’s exhaust system or can even duct outside to help protect the operator from breathing in ambient mineral dust.